alavrouk/champions-queue-model/index.md

 ### Neural Network

-From our clustering and SVM experimentation, we observed that both models struggled to consistently predict matches between teams of similar average winrate, i.e. the hardest matches to predict were those lying on the $y=x$ line in the graphs above.
+From our clustering and SVM experimentation, we observed that both models struggled to consistently predict matches between teams of similar average winrate, i.e. the hardest matches to predict were those lying on the y=x line in the graphs above.
 As neural networks are nonlinear in nature, we were interested to see if such a model would pick up on more subtleties from a larger amount of features.

 Instead of simplifying player and champion winrates into a single representative value for each team (as done in the above models), we left the features separate as shown below:

 ![NEURAL NETWORK DATA FORMAT](/img/neuralNetDataFormat.png)

-$$
-[team1.player1.winrate, \ldots, team1.player5.winrate, team1.champion1.winrate, \ldots, team1.champion5.winrate, team2.player1.winrate, ...]
-$$

-Since a neural network is capable of learning complex patterns, these extra features have the potential to boost the accuracy of the more simple models, even though we do not have that many datapoints to work with.
+Since a neural network is capable of learning complex patterns, these extra features have the potential to boost accuracy beyond what was achieved in the simpler models above.

-The following is the neural network architecture that we ultimately decided on:
+The following is the neural network architecture we ultimately decided on

 ```python
 model = Sequential()